hugojosefson/deno-prevalence/README.md

 When an instance receives a broadcast, it should:

-- [ ] Check if the broadcast is newer than the latest journal entry it has applied.
+- [ ] Check if the broadcast is `1n` newer than the latest journal entry it has applied.
 - [ ] If so, it should apply the journal entry to its model.
-- [ ] If the broadcast is older than the latest journal entry it has applied, it should ignore it.
+- [ ] Otherwise, it should ignore it, and instead re-sync with the latest from the db.

 #### Code defensively